List of Supernanny episodes

-Supernanny is a reality television programme that aired on Channel 4 from 2004–08.
+Supernanny is a reality television programme that aired on Channel 4 from 7 July 2004 to 8 October 2008.
 The show features professional nanny Jo Frost, who devotes each episode to helping a family where the parents are struggling with their child-rearing.
 The ages of the children are the ages they were at the time the show was broadcast.